gihanpanapitiya/Paccmann_MCA/ReadMes/Model.md

 The primary data sources for this model are:
 1) Raw cell line data from GDSC
 2) The compound structural information from PubChem and the LINCS database

+## Preprocessing
+The authors utilize the [Pytoda] (https://paccmann.github.io/paccmann_datasets/api/pytoda.html) package developed by the group to handle the preprocessing of the SMILES data.